 The Guerlain perfumers are very much aware of this "Guerlain DNA", passed on from decade to decade but continuously open to slight mutations.
 The DNA has been termed the Guerlinade, and explains why perfume aficionados can become absolute Guerlain loyalists.
 If you fall for one Guerlain perfume, you have practically fallen for them all.
 They bear a family resemblance — there is something puzzlingly familiar about a Guerlain perfume, despite it being new or different, something that connects it to all Guerlain perfumes across their variations.
 "In the same way that you recognize the origin of a great wine, or the composer of a symphony, you perceive the Guerlain stamp which persists even today," says Jean-Paul Guerlain.

 Guerlain's former artistic director, Sylvaine Delacourte, said that for decades the Guerlinade term was forgotten within Guerlain's own ranks, and she couldn't find anything about it in the Guerlain annals.
 Therefore, she decided to do some research to find a precise definition of the Guerlinade, and to reintroduce the word in Guerlain's vocabulary.
 The first official mention of the Guerlinade appeared in the 1992 ad material for Héritage.
 The Guerlinade can be traced back to when Aimé Guerlain created Jicky in 1889, although Jacques Guerlain by all accounts was the first to entitle it, and is often understood as a specific accord of notes because nearly all subsequent Guerlain perfumes share certain valued aromas: bergamot, rose, jasmine, tonka bean, orris, gum resins, animal notes and vanilla.
 But, the Guerlinade is more than a fetishized set of odorous substances — it's also the way they are arranged and dosed.
-According to Sylvaine Delacourte, the Guerlinade is characterized by a certain wildness, where fragrance accords are simplified, pushed and overdosed with contrasting materials in order to make bold, memorable statements.
+According to Sylvaine Delacourte, the Guerlinade is characterized by a certain wildness, where fragrance accords are concentrated, pushed and overdosed with contrasting materials in order to make bold, memorable statements.
 "At Guerlain, we have no weak, bland or very tidy formulas," she said.
 Together, the fetishized blend, counterpointing, overdosing and simplicity make up the Guerlinade, that distinct je ne sais quoi which is very recognizable as "Guerlain".